 - Less maintenance- Owning a new home reduces the amount of money that you need to put into an older home for repairs, upkeep, and updates.
-New HVAC systems, roofs, water heaters, re-modeling are expensive in this day and age and can tap into emergency savings quicker than expected.
+New Kansas City roofing repair, HVAC systems, water heaters, re-modeling are expensive in this day and age and can tap into emergency savings quicker than expected.

 - Energy Efficiency